Skip to main contentDiscover Available Connectors

 - The server returns supported resources and actions.

-Use get_action_details
+Use get_action_details to retrieve:

 - Required and optional parameters.